makerdao/community/governance/parameter-docs/debt-ceiling.md

 ## Purpose

 The primary purpose of the Debt Ceiling parameter is to allow Governance to control the amount of DAI that can be created using a certain vault type.
 Controlling the amount of DAI minted from a vault type limits the risk exposure to the type of collateral used within that vault type.
-It also limits the risk from the combination of system parameters that are used within a vault type - for example a very low liquidation ratio combined with high stability fees.
+It also limits the risk from the combination of system parameters that are used within a vault type - for example, a very low liquidation ratio combined with high stability fees.

 ## Trade-offs

 Increasing the Debt Ceiling parameter for a vault type allows more DAI to be minted using that vault type.
-In most cases this is positive as Maker Governance will almost always want more DAI to exist given that the peg can be maintained at $1.
+In most cases, this is positive as Maker Governance will almost always want more DAI to exist given that the peg can be maintained at $1.

 However, increasing the Debt Ceiling and allowing DAI to be collateralized heavily by a single asset increases the risk from a black swan event that is localized to that asset.